 Fathers & Families of San Joaquin (FFSJ), $50,000, San Joaquin County, will raise the awareness of environmental justice issues in south Stockton neighborhoods to spur reinvestment, sustainability, and economic development.
 Fathers & Families of San Joaquin will develop a K-12 curriculum to promote capacity building focused on environmental justice, environmental hazards, and leadership and emotional management skills.
 FFSJ will conduct intergenerational dialogues and learning exchanges with south Stockton youth and elders, where youth will interview elders about the importance of community, how elders view the environmental changes they have witnessed over their lifetime, and how that ties into how they value the community in which the live.
 FFSJ youth will also hold a roundtable discussion with formerly incarcerated individuals to draw connections between environmental justice and criminal justice to discuss ideas for developing green job pathways and opportunities.
 FFSJ will compile their findings from the interviews into two reports.
 FFSJ will also conduct community monitoring, community beautification, and video campaigns.

 Greenaction for Health and Environmental Justice (Greenaction), $30,000, Kings and Monterey Counties, will engage the working class and predominantly Latino, Spanish-speaking farmworker communities of Kettleman City in Kings County and the city of Gonzales in Monterey County through community education.
 Greenaction and its community partners El Pueblo Para el Aire y Agua Limpia (People for Clean Air and Water of Kettleman City) and Asamblea de Gonzales will work together to engage residents in decision-making processes with regional and state regulatory agencies and elected officials on environmental health and justice issues.
 Greenaction will conduct an intensive six-week environmental and climate justice leadership academy with youth.
-Greenaction will conduct a bilingual community education campaign and develop three bilingual educational fact sheets on pesticide drift, exposure, health impacts, and how to report violations; the health and environmental dangers of diesel idling and how to report violations of the anti-idling laws; and how to participate in government permit and regulatory processes regarding the large regional waste disposal landfills in both communities.
-Greenaction will also hire a part-time Gonzales pesticide drift community educator/organizer, conduct door-to-door outreach in neighborhoods, and help academy participants as they attend Kings County and Gonzales local government meetings.
+Greenaction will conduct a bilingual community education campaign and develop three bilingual educational fact sheets on pesticide drift, exposure, health impacts, and how to report violations; the health and environmental dangers of diesel idling and how to report violations of the anti-idling laws; and how to participate in local government process in both communities.
+Greenaction will also hire a part-time Gonzales pesticide drift community educator/organizer, conduct door-to-door outreach in neighborhoods, and help academy participants understand how to participate in local Kings County and Gonzales government meetings.

 Groundwork Richmond, $41,461, Contra Costa County, will partner John F. Kennedy High School and 180 of its students to implement a dynamic, peer-to-peer environmental education platform: Air Rangers in the Classroom.
 This project will compliment Groundwork Richmond’s existing project funded by the California Air Resources Board’s AB 617 Community Air Grant project to monitor and reduce emissions to improve air quality in Richmond.
 This Groundwork Richmond project will provide an outreach effort with JFK High School students.
 The three main objectives of this project will be to establish an effective partnership with JFK High School, to implement a student-led air quality monitoring project on campus, and to develop and deliver high school curricula that provides students with four educational workshops on environmental justice, public health, climate resilience, and civic engagement.
 Groundwork Richmond will deliver direct educational programs to 180 students in the Advanced Placement Environmental Studies, Tech Academy, 9th grade biology classes and after-school programs at JFK High School.
 Groundwork Richmond will provide teacher training, develop classroom lessons, install a campus-wide air quality monitoring network, provide community based service-learning activities, create public advocacy opportunities and share professional development opportunities in environmental justice career paths.